apex/up/docs/07-guides.md

 ### Stages

-Currently all development, staging, and production logs are all stored in the same location, however you may filter to find exactly what you need.
+Currently all development, staging, and production logs are all stored in the same location, however, you may filter to find exactly what you need.

 The keywords `production`, `staging`, and `development` expand to: